nbulaj/alpha_card/README.md

 AlphaCard::Account.password = 'password'
 ```

-Another way is to pass the credentials as a last argument when creating some transactions or perform operations:
+Another way is to pass the credentials as a last argument when creating some transactions or perform operations (it can be useful when you need to operate with multiple Alpha Card accounts):

 ```ruby
 void = AlphaCard::Void.new(transaction_id: '312110')